 Liabilities in the trading portfolio comprise derivatives with negative fair value held by the Group's trading departments.
 At initial recognition, the trading portfolio is measured at fair value, excluding transaction costs.
-Subsequently, the portfolio is measured at fair value adjustments are recognised under market value adjustments in the Income Statement within market value adjustments.
+Subsequently, the portfolio is measured at fair value and the value adjustments are recognised under market value adjustments in the Income Statement within market value adjustments.